Sari sari store business in the Philippines is a unique and intimate part of the Philippine retail culture.

 Loans available to sari sari stores (say, Pera Agad) is few and far between, perhaps taking the cue of the patchy success records these types of retail outlets could muster.
 This means you may need to dig deeper into your proverbial treasure box.

 In order to be competitive, store owners tend to forgo profitability in favor of customer loyalty.
 In most cases, margins are low, especially because the base cost is also expensive; stocks are sometimes not really procured in bulk so there’s very little profit to be made.
 In some cases, the store is operating in the red.

 As a result, the sari-sari store business is unsustainable in the long term.

 As mentioned, lifestyles have changed and this has adversely affected the bottom line for the sari-sari store business.

 In the past, the sari-sari store is the only accessible place in the neighborhood.
 Now, other similarly sized stores sprout on every street corner.
-Also, means of transport also made customers more mobile more than ever — motorized sidecars bring them to the marketplace which provide a wider variety of goods and possibly cheaper buys.
+Also, means of transport also made customers more mobile than ever — motorized sidecars bring them to the marketplace which provides a wider variety of goods and possibly cheaper buys.
 Now, more shopping malls and convenience stores further take away foot traffic from good old sari-sari stores.

 Poorer product quality

 Some stores fail to maintain quality control — stale bread, crackers exposed to the sun, near expired sardines, and so on — attributed to an effort to cut costs and lack of adequate space and storage.

 Thus, customers naturally gravitate towards fresh supplies of well-stocked alternatives, sealing the fate of the old sari-sari store.